dmbarbour/wikilon/docs/AboutABC.md

 Value sealing is an important companion to object capability security.
 It provides a basis for [rights amplification](http://erights.org/elib/capability/ode/ode-capabilities.html#rights-amp), whereby you can gain extra authority by possessing both a capability and a sealed value, or by unsealing a value to gain a capability.
 It can also enforce various modularity patterns even in distributed systems.
 Value sealing should be considered orthogonal to transport-layer encryption.

-### ABC Resources for Large Values, Separate Compilation, Dynamic Linking
+### Value Stowage and Data Resources

-ABC values may be quoted to generate a string of bytecode having type `e → (value * e)`.
-This bytecode can be given a unique identifier.
-The value can then be replaced by its identifier until it needs to be loaded into memory.
-This concept is both simple and versatile.
+ABC values might be quoted to generate a string of bytecode having type `e → (value * e)`.
+This bytecode could be given a unique identifier in a runtime or network.
+The identifier would then serve as a lightweight placeholder for the value until it needs to be loaded into memory.

+This concept is simple and versatile.
 Some roles:

-* virtual memory, work with gigabytes in much less memory
+* replaces virtual memory, work with big data in much less memory
-* reference values without transmitting them across network
-* compression, store big value only once then name it many times
+* compression - cache a large value once, reference it many times
+* hypermedia of sorts - lightweight naming for remote values
-* dynamic linking, load functions shortly before inlining them
+* dynamic linking - load a function just before inlining
-* separate compilation, maintain cache of compiled functions
+* separate compilation - compile the named functions

-Resource identifiers will in general be local to a runtime environment (potentially a distributed environment).
-Local resource identifiers have the advantage of using smaller identifiers and supporting precise garbage collection.
-With a network session, local resource identifiers could be shared with a remote client who may ask for (and optionally cache) the returned value.
-(Such requests could easily be protected by HMAC.)
-For ideal caching, a resource identifier should never be reused (unless the same value is constructed again).

-It is also feasible to create *global* resource identifiers, using a secure hash of the bytecode.
-These do make GC difficult.
-At the moment, there is very little need for global identifiers, but they might become interesting if ABC runtimes are widely used.
-A service could graduate widely used local resources into global ones.

-Within an ABC stream, an ABC resource will be indicated by token.
-For local resources in Wikilon runtime, I am currently considering something like:

-        {'kf/Scope/ResourceID}

-The prefix `'kf` is indicating a value resource `'` along with the substructural attributes `kf`.
-A value without substructural constraints could voluntarily the `kf`.
-The `Scope` could feasibly identify a server or session or global scope.
-Some general rules are first that a `Scope/ResourceID` should never be reused for a different value (such that a cached resource is never invalid, though access may expire), and second that resources be unforgeable (such that a hacker cannot guess at identifiers and retrieve security-sensitive information).
-Use of a 60-80 bit HMAC in a local resource ID is probably sufficient to prevent forgery.

-Unlike URLs, we're constrained to 63 bytes for our token strings.
-Scope and ResourceID have practical size limits, and sophisticated hierarchical structure is not recommended.

-Use of ABC resources will be driven by related annotations.
-I'm proposing `{&stow}` to construct the value resource (and reduce memory pressure) coupled with `{&load}` to subsequently access it, forcing it into local memory.
-Stowage is *latent*, which is very important for performance: if we repeatedly `{&stow}` and `{&load}` a value within a loop, we'll not get around to serializing our value to an external store (not before our loop terminates).
-While stowage is local, it seems feasible to graduate a stowed value to ever wider scopes based on profiling network traffic.

-Anyhow, between the explicit use of `{&load}` and fast access to its substructural attributes, we can perform generic data plumbing on our value resource *without* loading it.

-*Aside:* Originally I had ABC resources for arbitrary code and value resources were the specialization.
-However, this does not have a good story for how the ABC resources are decided in the first place, leaving that to some unnamed external agent.
-The current approach has a more complete story, and works well enough with arbitrary code - e.g. `{'/resource}{&load}vr$c` to specify a block resource then immediately inline it.
+Resource identifiers could potentially exist at multiple scopes.
+E.g. use of a secure hash could support global identifiers, at the cost of complicating GC.
+Conversely, local identifiers might be favored within an environment or a point-to-point connection, perhaps guarded by HMAC for security.
+For simplified caching, a resource identifier should never be reused for a different value.

+Value resources could feasibly be represented within an ABC stream by a variety of mechanisms.
+We could feasibly use lazy values as a basis.
+For example, `#1234567[{load}]{&lazy}$` would tell our runtime to lazily load resource ID 1234567 upon a future `{&join}` request.
+Unfortunately, any separation of the resource identifier from a `{load}` action complicates potential interactions with garbage collection.

+A proposed serialization is to shove resources into a single token:

+        {'kf/Scope/Resource}

+The prefix `'kf` indicates first that we are identifying a value resource `'` then its substructural attributes `kf` followed by a search scope and resource ID.
+The resource should include an HMAC or other bearer token to authenticate requests.
+A token limits us to 63 bytes.
+Fortunately, this is sufficient in practice... assuming we avoid hierarchical IDs.

+Use of ABC resources is guided by annotations.
+The proposal is:

+* `{&stow}` shoves a value into cold storage, e.g. into a database
+* `{&load}` accesses a resource, copying it into local memory

+Optimally, stowage is *latent*, enabling load-stow-load-stow loops to avoid most intermediate interactions with the database.
+This is feasible by integrating stowage with any form of generational garbage collection.
+Memory pressure heuristics might also increase latency, and thus further reduce unnecessary network traffic.

+Value stowage provides a simple and robust basis for shared libraries, separate compilation, dynamic linking, etc..
+This is represented by simple patterns such as `{'kf/Scope/Resource}vr$c` to load a block of code as a value, then inline it (with `vr$c`).
+Conveniently, it is feasible to perform compilation entirely within an ABC program via annotations.

+*NOTE:* It seems feasible to unify stowage with asynchronous values.
+However, I'm still hesitant to do so, due to performance concerns.

 ### Encoding Binary Data in ABC